KimchiLab/OptoPulseArduino/README.md

 3. OptoPulse_MultiInput_Arduino: digitalRead driven conversion of multiple inputs to 1 output train of pulses or bursts

 The emphasis in general above is code interpretation and flexibility, not necessarily speed.
+When checked using an oscilloscope, accuracy is probably <1ms (between 10-500 us).

 This code makes use of several librariers: